 Each aspect of Talent Acquisition is supported by its own tools and processes that have the ability to perform well or badly, depending upon a number of influencing factors.

-My research found that some authors are arguing the case, that recruitment is reactive and talent acquisition is proactive, but I think this definition is misleading because recruitment strategy can most definitely be proactive.
-By adding the word ‘strategic’, as a prefix to ‘talent acquisition’, it changes the definition completely.
+My research found that some authors argue recruitment is reactive and talent acquisition is proactive, but I think this is misleading because recruitment strategy can definitely be proactive.
+Adding the word ‘strategic’ as a prefix to ‘talent acquisition’ changes the definition completely.
 ‘Strategic talent acquisition’ and ‘strategic recruitment’ can mean exactly the same thing and in truth, I just can’t find the logic or rationale for Recruitment being considered a subset of talent acquisition.

 Recruitment strategy can relate to any aspect or stage in the recruitment life-cycle where performance and effectiveness can be measured.
 However, for recruitment itself to become ‘strategic’ it would by definition need to answer the following questions: Who do we want to recruit?
 Where should I recruit from?
 What tools and sources should I use?
 What messages should I communicate?
 And what external factors need to be considered?